 He's quite muscular.

-And he speaks, he has this kind of gangster charisma type thing going on.
+He has this kind of gangster charisma type thing going on.

 And also social media, he has the lifestyle as well, which is part of the offering.

-So he's on in a video surrounded, you know, backdrop of a huge mansion, Bugatti, and women as kind of part of that kind of ornament, one of the ornamental objects in that world.
+and women as kind of part of that kind of ornament, one of the ornamental objects in that world.

-Like Julia Ebner, who I interviewed for the book, an academic who's written about this stuff as well, she talks about how trust is much more person-orientated, more personality-orientated than based on necessarily people who kind of institutions kind of belch out and present to the world.
+also you have this fragmentation of the media landscape like julia ebner who i interviewed for the book an academic who's who's written about this stuff as well she talks about how trust is much more person orientated, more personality orientated than based on necessarily people who kind of institutions kind of belch out and present to the world.

-So, yeah, I mean, one way to pass through all of the information online, one way I think our brains do it, like a way to kind of take a shortcut is to gravitate to the person sometimes with the most status.
+So yeah, I mean, one way to pass through all of the information online, one way I think our brains do it, like a way to kind of take a shortcut is to gravitate to the person sometimes with the most status.

 So the most, the most clout, the most people paying tribute to them with likes and shares and comments or whatever.

-There is that kind of thing going on where, like, why does someone buy the Coke over the own brand Coke?
+There is that kind of thing going on where like why does someone buy the Coke over the own brand Coke?

-It's a bit like, well, because it's social-proofed by all these other people.
+It's a bit like, well, because it's social proofed by all these other people.

 Andrew Huberman, I think, is a good example of this.

-And everyone's disagreeing and saying different things is you find someone that you feel a person personal connection to.
+which is, I think, navigating the infosphere and figuring out who you should listen to out of all these different voices that everyone's disagreeing and saying different things is you find someone that you feel a personal connection to.

-And at least all of the characters that we cover work pretty hard in terms of developing those parasocial connections, I think above and beyond what naturally happens because of the medium.
+And at least all of the characters that we cover work pretty hard in terms of developing those parasocial connections, I think, above and beyond what natural.

 Yeah, and that's the trouble, I think.